openhp/HP-integration-example/README.md

 # Valden Heat Pump integration example

-This example shows how to access Valden Heat Pump data from server, Raspberry PI, and so on.<br><br>
+This example shows how to access the Valden Heat Pump data from your server, Raspberry Pi, and so on.<br><br>

 All you need is a USB->RS485 converter and python2 installed.<br>
 Connect your computer to RS485 line as pictured below, connect another side of wire like described at [Valden Display page](https://github.com/openhp/Display/) and run python script from an example below.<br>
-Remember: RS485 is a 3-wire line.
-Do not use cheap converters without "signal ground" and with only A and B. They'll work only for few meters distances.<br>
+Remember, RS485 is a 3-wire line.
+Do not use cheap converters without "signal ground" and with only A and B. They'll work for a few meters distances.<br>

 <img src="./m_usb-to-rs485_connection1.jpg" width="400"><br>
 <img src="./m_usb-to-rs485_connection2.jpg" width="400"><br><br>